doylio/web-voicemail/tickets/07-dropbox-api-audio-recording.md

-# Ticket #7: Dropbox API Integration & Audio Recording
+# Ticket #7: Microphone Recording & Permission Handling

 ## Description

-Implement HTML5 Audio API for microphone recording and integrate Dropbox API for secure authentication and file upload capabilities.
+Implement browser-based microphone recording using the HTML5 MediaRecorder API.
+Recording should begin from the Record button in `src/components/AnsweringMachine.tsx` after requesting microphone permissions, and stop when the user presses Stop or when a configurable time limit is reached.
+Show clear user feedback for permission prompts, errors, and when the time limit triggers an automatic stop.

 ## Priority